Where does Azure Databricks write data?

 If you must write temporary files you do not want to keep after the cluster is shut down, writing the temporary files to $TEMPDIR

 yields better performance than writing to the current working directory (CWD) if the CWD is in the workspace filesystem.
 You can also avoid exceeding branch size limits if the code runs in a Repo.
-For more information, see File and repo size limits.
+For more information, see File and repo limits.

 Write to /local_disk0